Henryjiepanli/Jiepanli_Henry.github.io/_pages/about.md

 ## We (Leader: <span style="color: red;">Jiepan Li</span>) were awarded the Gold Medal (Hubei Province) at the China International College Students' Innovation Competition(2025.07.25).

-## One paper (Outcome of 2024 IEEE WHISPERS Multi-Modal Semantic Segmentation Challenge) accepted to JSTAR (2025.06.15).
+## One paper (Outcome of 2024 IEEE WHISPERS Multi-Modal Semantic Segmentation Challenge) accepted to JSTARS (2025.06.15).

 ## ✈️✈️We (Ruoyao Xue, <span style="color: red;">Jiepan Li</span>, Zehui Wu, and Wei He) are delighted to inform you we have successfully secured the championship in the Mandarin Audio-Visual Speech Recognition Challenge held by the 19th IEEE International Conference Automatic Face and Gesture Recognition (2025.05.26, Clearwater,USA).